hultsi/fast-highlight/README.md

 }
 ```

 And you'd want this inserted to your html with proper color coding.
-With JsCodeBlocks this can be done by just defining an html-like component <fhl-magic.js/> in the .html source file.
+With FastHighlight this can be done by just defining an html-like component <fhl-magic.js/> in the .html source file.

 **index.html**
 ```html